7+ Best Gluten-Free Pasta Brands

 6. Shirataki pasta

-Since there are many varieties of Shirataki noodles, just be sure to read the ingredients labels to make sure you know what you’re getting.
+Since there are many varieties of zero-carb noodles, just be sure to read the ingredients labels to make sure you know what you’re getting.
 Some are made with soy products, and some are not.

 These noodles are also very low in carbs.
 The whole package only has 5 grams of carbs, and of course they are gluten free.
 And, believe it or not, but the whole package has 0 calories, 0 grams of fat, and 0 grams of protein.
-So, folks on low-carb, keto, or grain-free diets should check these out (see all of my dairy-free keto recipes).

 I think they are best for Asian inspired noodle dishes and noodle soups.
 They have a neutral flavor and an awesome texture.
 Be sure to read the directions since they need to be rinsed before they are cooked.